 At the height of the February protests, the arrest and subsequent unlawful release to the United States of seven heavily armed foreign mercenaries further roiled the nation.
 The men were intercepted by Haitian police in an unlicensed vehicle with a cache of automatic rifles and pistols outside the Central Bank.
 The men allegedly told the police they were “on a government mission.”
 They were arrested on weapons trafficking charges and held in Haitian jail.
 On the order of the Minister of Justice, a close ally of President Moïse, they were later transferred into U.S. custody and taken to Miami, where U.S. authorities released them without charge.
 One of the men involved, ex-Navy SEAL Chris Osman, publicly lauded the release operation in a social media post, stating “I have seen the weight of the U.S. Government at work and it’s a glorious thing”.

 While many of the details remain murky, subsequent journalistic investigations suggest that the men were in Haiti to provide security for a Haitian businessman with close ties to the President, who was moving $80 million from the PetroCaribe fund into an account that the President controls in order to further consolidate power.
 Osman has publicly contested this account, countering that the group’s understanding of the mission was to provide security protection during the signing of a multimillion dollar infrastructure contract.
-While the true motives may not be known, the incident – eerily evocative of the U.S. marine occupation of Haiti in 1914 that started with a seizure of Haiti’s gold reserves at the Central Bank – sowed further anxiety at a time of intense insecurity in Haiti.
-The U.S. government’s interference with the Haitian justice system in particular sparked outrage, and contravened the U.S.’s own policy of not intervening when U.S. citizens are before the Haitian criminal justice system.
+While the true motives may not be known, the incident—eerily evocative of the U.S. marine occupation of Haiti in 1914 that started with a seizure of Haiti’s gold reserves at the Central Bank – sowed further anxiety at a time of intense insecurity in Haiti.
+The U.S. government’s interference with the Haitian justice system sparked particular outrage, and contravened the U.S.’s own policy of not intervening when U.S. citizens are before the Haitian criminal justice system.
 As the Bureau des Avocats Internationaux wrote in a letter to the U.S. Ambassador denouncing the interference, the action undermined stability, sovereignty and the rule of law.
 It was a vivid reminder of the ways in which power interests operate above the law in Haiti, thus adding fuel to an already roiling fire.

 Medium-term Factors